Toscane d'Auvergne, Billom

 – salt and pepper

-• Dull garlic heads.
-Bring whole garlic cloves to the boil in ½ milk and ½ water.
+• Dull the garlic heads.
+Bring the whole garlic cloves to the boil in ½ milk and ½ water.
 Cook gently for 10 minutes.
-Pour off the water, then remove the skin from the cloves by pinching with your fingertips.
+Drain the water then remove the skin from the cloves by pinching it with your fingertips.

 • Brown the Billom pink garlic paste in olive oil, taking care not to burn it.

-• Make 2 liters of stock with two marrow bones and two bay leaves.
-Cook 3/4 potatoes to be mashed.
+• Make 2 litres of stock with two marrow bones and two bay leaves.
+Cook 3/4 of the potatoes to be mashed.

 • Moisten the resulting mixture with the stock.
 Add the mashed potatoes.
-Stir.
+Stir again.

 • Return to the heat and simmer for a few minutes.
 Serve with garlic croutons.